-- C-5 Acquires and evaluates information.

-- C-6 Organizes and maintains information.

-- C-7 Interprets and communicates information.
+- C-6 Organizes and maintains the information. - C-7 Interprets and communicates information.

-- C-8 Uses computers to process information.
+C-8 Uses computers to process information.

-INTERPERSONAL-Works With Others
+INTERPERSONAL-Works with Others

-- C-9 Participates as member of a team and contributes to group effort. - C-10 Teaches others new skills. - C-11 Serves Clients/Customers-works to satisfy customer's expectations.
+C-9 Participates as a member of a team and contributes to the group effort.

+C-10 Teaches others new skills.
-- C-12 Exercises Leadership-communicates ideas to justify position, persuades and convinces others, responsibly challenges existing procedures and policies. - C-13 Negotiates-works toward agreements involving exchanges of resources; resolves divergent interests. - C-14 Works With Diversity-works well with men and women from diverse backgrounds.

-SYSTEMS-Understands Complex Interrelationships

-- C-15 Understands Systems-knows how social, organizational, and technological systems work and operates effectively with them. - C-16 Monitors and Corrects Performance-distinguishes trends, predicts impacts on system operations, diagnoses systems performance and corrects malfunctions. - C-17 Improves or Designs Systems-suggests modifications to existing systems and develops new or alternative systems to improve performance.

-TECHNOLOGY-Works with a Variety of Technologies

-- C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies. - C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment. - C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.
+C-11 Serves Clients/Customers-works to satisfy customers' expectations.
+C-12 Exercises Leadership-communicates ideas to justify position, persuades and convinces others, and responsibly challenges existing procedures and policies.
+C-13 Negotiates-works toward agreements involving exchanges of resources; resolves divergent interests.
+C-14 Works with Diversity-works well with men and women from diverse backgrounds.
+SYSTEMS-Understands Complex Interrelationships C-15 Understands Systems-knows how social, organizational, and technological systems work and operate effectively with them.
+C-16 Monitors and Corrects Performance-distinguishes trends, predicts impacts on system operations, diagnoses systems performance and corrects malfunctions.
+C-17 Improves or Designs Systems-suggests modifications to existing systems and develops new or alternative systems to improve performance.
+TECHNOLOGY-Works with a Variety of Technologies C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies.
+C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment.
+C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.
+January 2025

-RESPIRATORY CARE PROGRAM RSPT 2317.200 COURSE AGREEMENT
+Course Agreement RSPT 1325.200 Spring 2025

-I have received a copy of the course syllabus for RSPT 2317.200.
+I have received a copy of the course syllabus.
 I have reviewed the syllabus thoroughly, and understand the course format, attendance and tardy policies, and examination system.
 I further understand my responsibilities and rights, as explained by the instructor and listed also in the syllabus, and agree to all course requirements as stated in the syllabus.

+Student's Name (print)

+Student's Signature

-Printed Name Signature Date
+Date